Z3R00P/Z3R00P/README.md

-- 👋 Hi, I’m @Z3R00P
+- 👋 Hi, I’m Zero
-- 👀 I’m interested in fps games
+- 👀 I’m interested in games, music and code
 - 🌱 I’m currently learning mobile development with react-native
 - 📫 How to reach me pedrotrienta@gmail.com